jy3186/clabsi_project/new_data.md

 ------------------------------------------------------------------------

-Verification of assumptions, model diagnostics, forward selection model Discussion, final evaluation
+model diagnostics, forward selection model Discussion, final evaluation

 May look at the interaction term for age and gender? normality assumption report the r square : how much the variability